Welcome to the Religious Activities * Summer 2022!

 July 10 — James Thomas is the Interim Pastor at St. Paul’s Lutheran Church of Smithfield after retiring from an extensive career in ministry.
 He serves on the faculty of Lutheran Theological Southern Seminary of Lenoir Rhyne University, Columbia, South Carolina, and has held many adjunct professor appointments.
 He holds master’s degrees in Divinity, Education, Special Education, and Sacred Theology, and a Ph.D. in Education Policy and Administration, and has served as an Air Force chaplain for over 20 years.
 He has served as a director of African Outreach, Christian Peacemaker, a facilitator for discussions of race relations, and in many other capacities within the Lutheran church and social service agencies.
 He currently lives with his wife in East Stroudsburg.

 July 17 —Pastor Dave Lutcher was born in Williamsport, Pennsylvania, raised a few blocks from the Little League World Series Stadium in South Williamsport, and now lives in Souderton.
-He is celebrating his 39th Ordination anniversary this month as well as his 34th wedding anniversary with his wife Robin.
+He is celebrating his 40th Ordination anniversary this month as well as his 35th wedding anniversary with his wife Robin.
 They have two children and three granddaughters.
 He attended Susquehanna University and the Lutheran Seminary at Gettysburg.
-Pastor Lutcher retired in February 2019.
-He is a part-time visitation pastor at St. Andrew’s, Audubon, working with Pastor Bill Mueller.
+Pastor Lutcher retired in February 2019, and now serves as bridge pastor at St. Michael’s Lutheran Church in Sellersville.
 He enjoys working as an usher at the Lehigh Valley IronPigs games, time with his family, gardening and visits to nursing homes with his therapy dog, Riley.

 July 24 — Pastor Cotnoir (or Pastor G as most folks know her) has been a pastor in the ELCA for 34 years.
 She began her ministry in Rochester, New York, after graduating from the LTSP (now United Lutheran Seminary).
 Her ministry has combined professional chaplaincy with parish ministry.
 Pastor Cotnoir returned to the Philadelphia area 10 years ago and currently works for Liberty Lutheran as chaplain at Artman Home and at The Hearth at Drexel.
 Pastor G is also a trained Interim Pastor currently serving as transition and bridge pastor at St Peter's Lutheran in Chester Springs.
 She has two grown daughters and, when not working, loves anything on the water, anything with family and anything with food.